 Waldorf Essentials is a complete homeschool curriculum for parents who want to homeschool using the Waldorf method.

-The program offers coaching for parents so they can enact Steiner principles in their children’s education.
+The program offers coaching for parents to enact Steiner principles in their children’s education.

 Read more about this program in this Waldorf Essentials curriculum review.

-Horizons was one of the best homeschool curriculum packages before it was superseded by its digital twin, Switched on Schoolhouse.
+Horizons was one of the best homeschool curriculum packages before its digital twin superseded it, Switched on Schoolhouse.
 This Christian program is produced by Alpha Omega Publications and is teacher-directed with daily lesson plans followed by practice.
 It is more formal and structured compared to Life Pac.

-What I love best about this course is that it doesn’t require a teacher’s manual for children to be able to do it!
-This is a huge plus for any busy mom who doesn’t want to explain everything to children.
-(On the other hand, a lot of mothers like being intricately involved in education.)
+What I love best about this course is that it doesn’t require a teacher’s manual for children to do it!
+This is a massive plus for any busy mom who doesn’t want to explain everything to children.
+(On the other hand, many mothers like being intricately involved in education.)

-This is possible as the content is written to students and give students instructions directly.
+This is possible as the content is written to students and gives students instructions directly.

 The course provides material for K-12th Grade.
 One box serves a student for a year.
-In the 12th year, you have a choice between box 12A or 12B, depending on the elective you choose.
+In the 12th year, you choose between box 12A or 12B, depending on the elective you choose.

 Get Ready for Kindergarten is a school preparation course for preschoolers.
 The course gets children ready to be part of a school environment.
-It does this by building communication skills, critical thinking, and math/reading abilities that are needed for success in kindergarten, without worksheets or added screentime.
+It builds communication skills, critical thinking, and math/reading abilities needed for kindergarten success, without worksheets or added screen-time.

-The program can be done in any context – the home, car, or when you’re out and about.
+Students can do the program in any context – the home, car, or when you’re out and about.

-The Monarch curriculum is a production by Alpha Omega Publications (like Horizons, Life Pac and Switched-on-Schoolhouse).
+The Monarch curriculum is produced by Alpha Omega Publications (like Horizons, Life Pac, and Switched-on-Schoolhouse).
 It is a copy of the material in Switched-on-Schoolhouse.
-However, the syllabus is delivered on an online subscription basis in contrast to SOS which delivers its material over USB/offline.
+However, the syllabus is delivered on an online subscription compared to SOS, which delivers its material over USB/offline.